evrfinance-vault/vault-baas/README.md

-# 🏦 Vault BAAS
+# 🏦 Vault BaaS
-BAAS complement to the financial SAAS for borrowers and small business owners.
+BaaS complement to the financial SaaS for borrowers and small business owners.

 ## Hey Developers!
 We use [git-flow](https://github.com/nvie/gitflow) around these parts.
 It's a scalable Git branching model.